SenseNet/sncom-resources/_drafts/2018-02-05-install-patch.md

 ### How do you install it?
 Download the patch (a zip file indicating the base and the target versions) from the release page.
 In order to install it, you need to follow the next few steps:

-1. stop the site
+1. Stop the site.
-2. execute the patch (using [SnAdmin](https://github.com/SenseNet/sn-admin))
+2. Execute the patch (using [SnAdmin](/docs/snadmin)).
+This will raise the version number of this component in the database and make the necessary modifications.

+   `snadmin patch.zip`
-3. **update the [Services](https://github.com/SenseNet/sensenet) component from NuGet** in Visual Studio so that next time you build your solution you get the new libraries.
+3. Update the **SenseNet.Services** and **SenseNet.Services.Install** packages from NuGet in Visual Studio so that next time you build your solution you get the new libraries.

 ![Upgrade](/img/posts/upgrade.png "Upgrade")